 How to Calculate the Self-Employment Tax

-A self-employed business woman using a tablet to calculate the tax on her self-employment income
+A self-employed business woman in her fabric shop using a tablet to calculate her self-employment tax

 Self-employment tax breakdown

 Self-employment tax is split between two parts: Social Security and Medicare.
-It equals 15.3% of your self-employment earnings.
+Together, these equal 15.3% of your self-employment earnings.

 Social Security

 The Social Security tax rate is 12.4% of your self-employment earnings.
-For 2023, Social Security taxes must be paid on all earned income up to $160,200.
+For 2024, Social Security taxes must be paid on all earned income up to $168,600 (increasing to $176,100 in 2025).
 All income earned above that threshold is not subject to Social Security tax.
+The Social Security Administration raises this limit yearly to keep pace with inflation.

 Medicare

-The rate is 2.9% of your self-employment earnings.
-Medicare has no earnings limit, so all earned income is taxed.
+The Medicare tax rate is 2.9% of your self-employment earnings.
+Unlike Social Security, Medicare has no earnings limit, so all earned income is taxed at this rate.
 For high-income earners, 3.8% Medicare tax is due on earnings over your particular income threshold based on your filing status — that’s an additional 0.9%.

 Who is required to pay self-employment tax?